There are lots and lots of blogs and articles out there giving advice about how to pick a great name for your new business or start-up venture.

 Portmanteau words are often a good thing, like QuickSprout, Groupon or HubSpot.

-Doing my research I fell down a portmanteau rabbit hole finding organisations that had chosen their name this way and I hadn’t even realised: Accenture (‘accent’ and ‘future’); Digitas (‘digital’ and ‘veritas’); and adidas (founded by Adolf (Adi) Dasler).
+Doing my research I fell down a portmanteau rabbit hole finding organisations that had chosen their name this way and I hadn’t even realised: Accenture (‘accent’ and ‘future’); Digitas (‘digital’ and ‘veritas’); and adidas (founded by Adolf (Adi) Dasler) were all portmanteau words.

 This appears to be de rigueur for the past… decade.